OFDataCommittee/drlfoam/README.md

 ## Running a training with SLURM

-This sections describes how to run a training on a HPC with SLURM.
+This section describes how to run a training on a HPC with SLURM.
 The workflow was tested on TU Braunschweig's [Pheonix cluster](https://www.tu-braunschweig.de/en/it/dienste/21/phoenix) and might need small adjustments for other HPC configurations.
 The cluster should provide the following modules/packages:
 - Apptainer
 - Python 3.8
 - OpenMPI v4.1 (minor difference might be OK)